moteer/DE-313019-git/3_Exercise.md

    - Team 4:  Minh, Christian, Sebastian

 3. Choose one of your team mates to connect to github (sharing the screen).
-4. In the command line, navigate to the root directory of your game project.
+4. In the command line, navigate to the root directory of your new project.
 6. Create/Initialise your local git repo and with any of your java projects to your local git repository.
 Use the following command to have your main branch called main.

 ``git init -b main``